 A family moment at Conwy

 Cons for children: Paved areas can be slippery.
 Stairways up the towers and steep and dark.
-Pram and Stroller access are limited to the ground floor area.
+Pram and Stroller access is limited to the ground floor area.

 Facilities: Gift shop, Toilets, baby change room, parking